bitcoinmonolith/bitcoin/README.md

 Experimental Bitcoin node and client.
 Still a work in progress, not ready for real use.

 For learning, hacking, or just messing around (for now).
+Still way too early to, so don't be judgmental.
+Just messing around.

 Fully made in Deno and TypeScript.